-In October 2020, the District's long-time Executive Director of Capital Projects and Facilities retired.
+In October 2020, the District's long-time Facilities Director retired.
 After the retirement, the District transitioned the responsibilities for oversight of Measure JJ bond projects to a Core Facilities Team led by the District's Assistant Superintendent of Business Services; Director of Facilities, Maintenance & Operations; and a Facilities Consultant.

 The Assistant Superintendent of Business Services serves as the Secretary to the ICOC; all members of the Core Facilities Team and the District's Superintendent provide regular financial and construction status reports at ICOC meetings.
-New for the reconstruction of Solana Vista School, the District hired a construction manager, TELACU, to provide general project oversight.
-TELACU continues to work with the District for the Solana Santa Fe School project.
-The construction manager has regularly participated in briefing the ICOC on the status of the Solana Vista and Solana Santa Fe Schools projects, such as at the January 2021 ICOC meeting and led the site tours in December 2020 and March 2021.
+New for the reconstruction of Solana Vista Elementary School, the District hired a construction manager, TELACU to provide general project oversight.
+TELACU continues to work with the District for the Solana Santa Fe project.
+The construction manager has regularly participated in briefing the ICOC on the status of the Solana Vista and Solana Santa Fe projects.